timotheetacca/typingspeedtest/README.md

 typingspeedtest is a python project designed to create a typing speed simulator.

 This project uses the tkinter graphical interface, so make sure you have tkinter and pyton installed before continuing.

+I aim to add a english version of this project (and fix bugs that mess with the information at the end)

 ## Download